NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Darkness - Dimming --> 0.5
     - Darkness - Explored --> 0.65
     - Darkness - Unexplored (GM only) --> 0.85
-    - Reveal tokens --> Enabled
+    - Reveal tokens --> Disabled
 - [Let Me Roll That For You](https://foundryvtt.com/packages/lmrtfy/) - A module that allows a GM to request rolls from the players.
 While I don't use the base functionality hardly ever, it is extremely useful when paired with the [Midi QoL](https://foundryvtt.com/packages/midi-qol/) module.
     - Enable parchment theme --> Enabled
+    - Deselect tokens when opening requestor --> Disabled
 - [Lib - Color Settings](https://foundryvtt.com/packages/colorsettings/) - A dependency used by many other modules.
 Adds an easy-to-use color picker that some other modules rely on.
 If you don't have a module that depends on this, I'd recommend not installing it.
     - Show Error --> Enabled